 All chemotherapy and radiotherapy appointments are proceeding as planned unless you have been contacted directly by the hospital to advise otherwise.

-All Seahorse Day Ward appointments/procedures have currently been scaled back and we will be in touch directly with patients to confirm their attendance on a daily basis.
+Seahorse Day Ward appointments/procedures are going ahead and we will be in touch directly with patients to confirm their attendance.